 Shifting to a positive mindset requires a person to change their perspective, which is why people are asked to consciously think of all the good around them.
 Jotting down three things, they are grateful every night.
 This improves sleep and helps people wake up in a better mood.
 With time, taking a more positive approach to life comes more naturally.

 Most spiritual beliefs have a way of humbling people by giving them a greater purpose in life and encouraging them to be grateful for what they do have instead of venting over what they don’t.
 This emphasis on being grateful makes way for a more positive attitude and approach to life.

 David E. Myers is an experienced and empathetic psychotherapist that provides psychotherapy in Birmingham and relationship counseling.
 He works closely with his clients to explore their thinking and feeling.
 He’s sensitive to all clients’ cultural and spiritual beliefs and knows how to use them to guide his clients.

 David Myers has been serving the residents of Birmingham, Georgia and Mississippi for decades.

-If you’re currently facing challenges in life and require professional guidance, contact Myers’s office on (205) 251-8808.
+If you’re currently facing challenges in life and require professional guidance, contact David’s office (205) 251-8808.